 February 26 – DDG-104, part of NIMITZ Carrier Strike Group, returned to Naval Base San Diego after a more than 10-month deployment to U.S. Naval Forces Central Command / U.S. 5th Fleet and U.S. 7th Fleet, which included freedom of navigation operations and participation in Operations Freedom’s Sentinel, Inherent Resolve and Octave Quartz.

 March 1 – The crew of DDG-104 is notified that have won the 2020 Battle “E” for an unprecedented 7th time in her short 12 year history.

-March 12 – CDR Andrew B. Koy is relieved by CDR Shaun Dennis becoming DDG-104’s tenth and current Commanding Officer while the ship is at pierside at Naval Base, San Diego.
+March 12 – CDR Andrew B. Koy is relieved by CDR Shaun Dennis becoming DDG-104’s tenth Commanding Officer while the ship is at pierside at Naval Base, San Diego.

 May 17 – DDG-104 is moved “dead-stick” to Continental Marine of San Diego (CMSD) shipyard.

 September 7 – The USS STERETT Association presents DDG-104 with the Stephen P. Hayes Memorial Award perpetual plaque at the Bali Hai in San Diego.